openregister/registers-rfcs/content/metadata-log/index.md

           , name: Maybe String
           , description: Maybe String
           , custodian: String
+          , hashAlgorithm: HashAlg, -- TODO: Can we introduce this bit of information at the register level?
           , fields: Set Field
           , primaryKey: FieldId -- TODO: Any other better name to describe the Id?
           }